A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Introduction

 \section{Introduction}

 Software engineering (SE) education plays an important role in preparing the next generation of software professionals and researchers.
-Software systems are often at the basis of all kinds of systems performing bank transactions, transportation and logistics tasks, healthcare and insurance activities.
-Universities want their graduates to possess solid foundational knowledge and practical skills to build such kinds of systems, as well as to maintain those that have been already built.
+Software is at the basis of all kinds of systems performing bank transactions, transportation and logistics tasks, healthcare and insurance activities.
+Universities want their graduates to possess solid foundational knowledge and practical skills to build and maintain software-intensive systems.
 Institutions of higher education thus carry a significant responsibility to provide \SE courses that align with the current industry demands, technological trends and research advancements.

+However, defining the contents of a SE curriculum and of SE courses entails delicate trade-offs that should account for international guidelines~\cite{ardis2015se,CS2023}, standard bodies of knowledge~\cite{SWEBOKv4}, emerging trends (e.g., sustainability~\cite{chitchyan2025embeddingsustainabilitysoftwareengineering}, artificial intelligence~\cite{hassan2024towards}), academia-industry gaps~\cite{akdur2022}, and the research strengths of the academic institution (especially in post-graduate programs).
+The premise of our study is that \textit{different academic institutions make different trade-offs and, therefore, we should expect visible differences.}

 This paper presents the findings of a nationwide survey of \SE courses offered at Dutch universities, with the goal of understanding how these courses map to established bodies of knowledge and, by doing so, identifying opportunities for curriculum improvement and course sharing.
 This collaborative initiative stems from the VERSEN network --- the Dutch National Association for Software Engineering\footnote{\url{https://www.versen.nl}}.
 Within VERSEN, the Working Group on Education\footnote{\url{https://www.versen.nl/contents/works/education}} focuses on continuously improving SE education across the Netherlands.
-What brings them together is that all its members develop, teach and revise \SE courses on a regular basis.
-Since one of the main stated goals of this working group is to explore how \SE education can be improved in all levels, we have inventoried relevant courses given across the country.
+We study a single country because research has shown the perils of conducting cross-country comparisons in higher education~\cite{teichler2014opportunities}: while these would provide very valuable knowledge, there are significant contextual factors that characterize specific countries (see \autoref{sec:general}).
+Although a single-country study is more limited, it can be seen as a multi-case study with a relatively homogeneous sample: in our case, \textit{research universities} in the Netherlands.